szabogabriel/Tutorials/Docker/Apache_reverse_proxy_with_content_rewrite.md

 `> docker run --rm httpd:latest cat /usr/local/apache2/conf/httpd.conf > my-httpd.conf`

 Now we can start activating modules and adding our custom config.
+All the configuration changes are done on this `my-httpd.conf` file.

 Reverse proxy
 -------------